 The lake and surrounding Biosphere Reserve of Sary-Chelek are oft-quoted as one of the most beautiful sights in Kyrgyzstan.
-A habitat for 1.000 different plants and rare mammals such as bear and lynx, Sary-Chelek is a great place to hike, observe nature or to simply get away from it all.
+A habitat for 1.000 different plants and rare mammals such as bear and lynx, Sary-Chelek is a great place to hike or horse ride, observe nature or to simply get away from it all.

 Around the star attraction of Sary Chelek lake a number of other, smaller lakes form an invitation to explore the landscape.
-Try to catch fish darting in the shallow waters (with your eyes, not with a fishing rod!), stroll across the meadows and put your pick-nick basket near the shore.
+Try to catch a glimpse of fish darting in the shallow waters, stroll across the meadows and put your pick-nick basket near the shore.
 There are trails crossing the sanctuary, used by rangers and locals.

-Most will take a day or 2 to take in the little paradise at their feet.
-For those who allow their heartbeat to drop to the rhythm of the waves lapping at the shore, 2 weeks is not enough.
 Villages outside the boundaries of the reserve evoke the garden of Eden, should there have been vodka in Eden.
-Coming down from the valleys, that horrible screaming that man calls silence drifts through the orchards onto the banks of the Kara-Suu river, punctuated by the chirping of warblers and tits.
+Coming down from the valleys, the endless scream that man calls silence drifts through the orchards onto the banks of the Kara-Suu river, punctuated by the chirping of warblers and tits.

 Trekking and horse riding

-For experienced hikers who want to truly experience all the Nortwestern Tien Shan has to offer, a (supported) trek or horse ride entering the Biosphere Reserve from the north is the way to go.
+For experienced hikers who want to truly experience all the Northwestern Tien Shan has to offer, a trek entering the Biosphere Reserve from the north is the way to go.
 You can start in Arkyt and loop through the wild western Chatkal mountains.
-Or (this is pretty tough) you can start in Talas and cross two 3.000 m+ passes across the mountains and valleys of the Talas range.
+Or you can start in Talas and cross two 3.000 m+ passes across the mountains and valleys of the Talas range.

 A bit easier, but just as beautiful, is an entry from Kara-Suu or Arkyt, with a reconnaisance of the different lakes in the neighbourhood.
 Still, 2.000 m+ passes need to be conquered.
 If you’re not a trained hiker, take this route.